St Eanswythe

 There are many stories of St Eanswythe’s miracles before and after her death.
 Among other things, she is said to have given sight to a blind man, and cast out a demon from one who had been possessed.

-We know few details about the rest of St Eanswythe’s life.
-Following the monastic Rule, she prayed to God day and night.
-When she was not in church, she spent her waking hours reading spiritual books and in manual labour.
+Following the monastic Rule, she would have prayed to God day and night.
+When she was not in church, she would have spent her waking hours reading spiritual books and in manual labour.
 This may have consisted of copying and binding manuscripts.
 The nuns probably wove cloth for their clothing, and also for church vestments.
 They cared for the sick and aged nuns of their own community, as well as for the poor and infirm from outside.
 Then there was the daily routine of cooking and cleaning.

 The convent at Folkestone did not last very long after the saint’s death.
 Some say the sea destroyed it, while others say it was sacked by the Danes in 867.
 St Eanswythe’s holy relics were moved to the nearby church of Sts Peter and Paul, which was farther away from the sea.
 In 927 King Athelstan granted the land where the monastery had stood to the monks of Christchurch, Canterbury.